rp-first/FrcFieldHololens1/README.md

 **Note:** *GPU and RAM recommendations were not tested but are an estimate of what should work.*

+## Reporting Problems

+If you have any problems with the software or documentation, look through the issues on GitHub for a potential solution.
+If none of the previously reported issues match your problem, open a new one.

 ## Using the Example

 To get started, open Unity using the `src` folder.
 After unity is done importing